Consider leaving questions raised in same sex marriage pleas to Parliament: Centre to SC | Law-Order

 The Centre on Wednesday requested the Supreme Court to consider leaving questions raised in the pleas seeking legal sanction for same sex marriages to Parliament.

-Solicitor General Tushar Mehta, appearing for the Centre, told a five-judge Constitution bench headed by Chief Justice D Y Chandrachud that the apex court is dealing with a ''very complex subject'', which has a ''profound social impact''.
+Appearing for the Centre, Solicitor General Tushar Mehta told a five-judge constitution bench headed by Chief Justice D Y Chandrachud that the apex court is dealing with a ''very complex subject'', which has a ''profound social impact''.

+''The real question is who would take a call on what constitutes marriage and between whom,'' Mehta said on the fifth day of hearing.

 Hearing in the matter is underway.